meteyou/docs/docs/btt-ebb/canboot.md

 With CanBoot there is no physical intervention (e.g. pressing the boot button) required to flash/update firmware to the MCUs.

+!!! success "This guide is tested with the following boards:"

+    - BTT EBB36 & 42 v1.1
+    - BTT EBB36 & 42 v1.2
+    - BTT EBB SB2209/2240 v1.0

+!!! warning "This guide will not work with the following boards:"

+    - BTT EBB36 & 42 v1.0

+    These boards have a different MCU.

 ## Download CanBoot
 Clone the CanBoot repository:
 ``` bash